zoltantoth0409/liferay-portal/modules/test/poshi-runner/poshi-properties.markdown

 Sets the name of the IEDriver executable file.

 ### selenium.remote.driver.enabled
-This boolean will enable the usage of RemoteDriver.
+Sets a boolean that will enable the usage of RemoteDriver.

 ### selenium.remote.driver.hub
 Sets the base URL to the Remote Driver hub.